Eaternity/eaternity-website/_posts/blog/2025-04-21-big-release-eos.md

 ### Next Steps

 📌 The release will go live on Easter Monday, April 21st.

-📌 If anything raises concerns, please feel free to [contact us.](mailto:mail@eaternity.ch)
+📌 If anything raises concerns, please feel free to [contact us].(mailto:mail@eaternity.ch)

-📌 Detailed documentation of all CO₂ value changes can be found [here.](https://www.notion.so/Release-Notes-EOS-2025-04-21-15d83d9bdb05440bbcad2cb6baaa71c2)
+📌 Detailed documentation of all CO₂ value changes can be found [here].(https://www.notion.so/Release-Notes-EOS-2025-04-21-15d83d9bdb05440bbcad2cb6baaa71c2)

-📌 For more details, you can now also visit our [GitHub repository](http://gitlab.com/eaternity/eos).
+📌 For more details, you can now also visit our [GitHub repository].(http://gitlab.com/eaternity/eos).

 ---